SecureWebApp/secure-web-app/README.md

 Note: Please make sure you got the latest versions of nodejs, npm, docker and docker compose.
 Otherwise the build/launch might fail.

-Please refer to [nodejs](https://nodejs.org/) and [docker](https://www.docker.com/) about how to property install this software on your operating system.
+Please refer to [nodejs](https://nodejs.org/) and [docker](https://www.docker.com/) about how to properly install this software on your operating system.

 ### Installation